maheshsabnis/blazejan2021/readme.md

     - 20% of salary from 2L to 5L
     - 30% more that 5L
     HINT: Create a Stored Proc or write the logic in Application Server in REST APIs

+Hads-on Day: 12

+Create a GridComponent in React.js using HTML <table> element with the following specifications
+    - The Table should accept the DataSource property from parent of the type aray to generate Rows and Columns (mandatory today)
+    - Make sure that the the DataSource in not undefined or empty, if it is, then return a message that Grid Cannot be generated to parent (mandatory today)
+    - When a row is selected from the GridComponent, the data of the selected row must be passed to the parent component. so that parent componenyt can update it(mandatory today)
+    - The GridComponent, can accept the 'canDelete' prop type form parent as boolean.
+If the 'canDelete' is true, then each row must generate the delete button and whrn this button is clicked, the row must be deleted from the array of the parent component. (mandatory today)
+    - The GridComponent can accept isSort boolean prop type and sortKey prop type.
+If isSort is true, then the daata in the GridComponenty must be sorted in ascending order of the 'sortKey' value
+        - if isSort = true and sortKey=ProductName, then the data in GridComponent must be shown in sorted order of the ProductName (mandatory today)
+    - GridComponent accept props type to show number of  rows based on rowCount prop type passed from parent.
+The parent may keep of changing value of the rowCount and based on the rowCount, the GridComponeny should show the records. (optional)